Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Introduction

 \subsection{Linear models and heteroskedastic noise}

 The linear regression model

 is widely used and fundamental in many areas.
 The goal is to understand the dependence of an outcome variable $Y$ on some $p$ covariates $x=(x_1,\ldots,x_p)^\top$.
 We observe $n$ such data points, arranging their outcomes into the $n\times 1$ vector $Y$, and their covariates into the $n\times p$ matrix $X$.
 We assume that $Y$ depends linearly on $X$, via some unknown $p\times 1$ parameter vector $\beta$.
+The noise vector $\ep$ consists of independent random variables.

 A fundamental practical problem is that the structure of noise $\ep$ affects the accuracy of inferences about the regression coefficient $\beta$.
 If the noise level in an observation is very high, that observation contributes little useful information.
 Such an observation could bias our inferences, and we should discard or down-weight it.
 The practical meaning of large noise is that our model underfits the specific observation.
 However, we usually do not know the noise level of each observation.
 Therefore, we must design procedures that adapt to unknown noise levels, for instance by constructing preliminary estimators of the noise.
 This problem of unknown and unequal noise levels, i.e., \emph{heteroskedasticity}, has long been recognized as a central problem in many applied areas, especially in finance and econometrics.